plexoos/vbasym/README.md

 How to configure and build vbasym
 =================================

+The best way to start with the analysis is to clone the latest version of the code from the git repository.
+From the location where the package will be installed on your machine issue the following command:

+    git clone git@github.com:plexoos/vbasym.git
+    cd vbasym
+    git submodule init
+    git submodule update

-The following environment variables must be set:
+Before you can build and run the program the following environment variables must be set:

     VBASYM_DIR
-    VBASYM_RESULTS_DIR
+       This variable contains the path to the project directory VBASYM_RESULTS_DIR
+       This variable contains the path to the output directory where the results will be put

-The following environment variables are assumed to be set in the standard STAR session:
+The following environment variables are assumed to be set in the standard STAR
+session:

     STAR_VERSION
     STAR_HOST_SYS